I’ve received many an email from people telling me what a bastard I am to mention weight loss as a benefit of eating a Whole Food Plant Based diet.

 There are people who have turned their entire world around by dropping extra weight.

-And today I have a guest who has done just that.
+And today I have a guest who’s done just that.

 Stephen Smith signed up for one of my limited rapid coaching calls several weeks back.